Gabriel Moreno Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA among all league pitching staffs (4.40).
+- The Pirates' 4.44 team ERA ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 90 home runs (one per game), the sixth-fewest in the league.
+- Pirates pitchers combine to allow 91 home runs (one per game), the sixth-fewest in baseball.

-- In his most recent time out on Sunday, the left-hander went five innings against the Milwaukee Brewers, giving up three earned runs while surrendering three hits.
+- In his last appearance on Tuesday, the righty threw five innings against the Los Angeles Dodgers, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.